 Other medications to treat pituitary dysfunction (including tumors) or hypothalamus conditions may be necessary to treat hypogonadism.

 Natural treatment options for men with hypogonadism may include a modified diet, targeted exercise, better sleep quality and a reduction in stress overall.
 Weight lifting and high-intensity exercise increase testosterone the most.
 Foods that support testosterone health include healthy fats, protein and carbs.
 Garlic, pomegranate, eggs, and fish may be beneficial in men with low testosterone.
 Vitamin D and zinc are also associated with higher levels of male androgen.

 Tea made from the Southeast Asian evergreen tree, Eurycoma longifolia may help improve overall sexual function, testosterone production, infertility and libido in men.

 Ashwagandha is an herb that may help boost testosterone levels, decrease stress and depressive symptoms, and reduce cortisol levels in the body.
-Ashwagandah may also improve male fertility.
+Ashwagandha may also improve male fertility.

-If you suspect possible hypogonadism, and suffer with many of the associated symptoms, it’s important to first get tested for testosterone levels either through a reputable lab or with an at-home test kit.
+If you suspect possible hypogonadism and suffer from many of the associated symptoms, it’s important to first get tested for testosterone levels either through a reputable lab or with an at-home test kit.

 The treatment you receive is dependent on specific test results, age and condition.